thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - New special commander ability - Paradrop (commander can move player paratroopers to airplane for HALO jump on desired location, costs 1 support point and 500 euros, players must turn on ability to be moved into aircraft in Game Options menu (O key or map-on-tripod object on base))
 - Support points for non-offensive commander abilities (capped at 3 max, requires War Level 3 to start gaining them)
 - Rally Point - temporary fast travel point that commander could establish (Y->Commander->Place Rally Point, use flagpole on HQ to travel on it, removal refunds 75% of it's cost, player-on-foot-only)
-- New mission types - Shoot Down the Helicopter, Eliminate High-Ranking Officer and Destroy Enemy Tank
+- New mission types - Shoot Down the Helicopter, Eliminate High-Ranking Officer
 - Discord Rich Presence (automatically turns on when client activates Discord Rich Presence mod from Steam Workshop, updates discord user pop-up window with game situation messages, works only when game language is English due to DRP encoding issues)
 - New intel type - Arms Dealer store discount
 - Ability to buy civilian plane, repair and fuel trucks (military section in vehicle crate, unlocks at 3 factories (repair truck), 3 resources (fuel truck) or airport (civ plane))